benyraja/devops/README.md

 # devops
-This repository holds solutions for infrastructure related issues and automations
+This is my Ansible playground and this repository holds solutions for infrastructure related issues and automations